Trail to Spernal and the Heart of England Forest

 The Heart of England Forest Project was recently assisted to make its first purchase of existing woodland – 186-acres of mainly conifer trees called Coughton Park Wood.
 These conifers are being felled in stages and the plantation will be transformed into native broadleaf woodland.
 The aim of the partnership between the Project and Felix Dennis is to plant and preserve a large native broadleaf forest in the heart of England.
 Look at the progress as you pass by.

 At the road, turn left, and at the farm gate on the left, turn sharp right through a gate into a field and turn left to follow the field edge.
-As you enter the wood, bear left and then right to emerge into a field again with newly planted trees.
+As you enter the wood, bear left and then turn immediately right to emerge into a field again with newly planted trees.
 Keep the hedge on your right and walk along the field edge to a gate leading to an enclosed path and a track.

 Turn right, following it downhill to a lane, and turn right along it.
 Follow the lane to a T junction.
 Turn right along the road, looking out for a footpath on the left, almost opposite.